06 Jun How should I change my habits now that I’m pregnant?

 Can you receive chiropractic care while pregnant?

 This is a fantastic question and one that I have talked extensively about and even made some videos for social media.
 Not only is chiropractic care okay during pregnancy, but it’s encouraged.
-The main reason you’ll want chiropractic care during pregnancy is because your body will be going through so many rapid changes which often lead to pain and discomfort especially in the lower back and sciatic nerve.
+The main reason you’ll want chiropractic care during pregnancy is that your body will be going through so many rapid changes which often lead to pain and discomfort especially in the lower back and sciatic nerve.
 We can often facilitate the changes to happen more smoothly and avoid the pain.
 Many moms also swear that chiropractic care during pregnancy makes delivery much more tolerable and some state that it reduces labor times.
 And lastly, chiropractic care has been shown to aid in the proper positioning of babies when moms present early on with breech presentations.
 A combination of chiropractic, acupuncture and exercises/stretching can do wonders for these situations.

 As always, the first step on the road to health is a consultation with Dr. Travis Ring of Eastern Oklahoma Chiropractic.
 It’s as easy as a phone call to 918-940-4630 and we can get you started down the right path.
-Moms that experience chiropractic care often say they wish they had known about it during their previous pregnancies.
+Moms that experience chiropractic care often says they wish they had known about it during their previous pregnancies.
 Don’t be the one who wishes they would’ve made the call.